Skip to Content

 3. Upload your CSV file

-5. Start the import
+5. Review the mapping and start the import

 Tip